Skip to content

 Although treatment does not cure Crohn's disease, there are several treatment options to help reduce symptoms.
 Depending on your symptoms, your doctor may recommend:

-• Medications, such as antibiotics, anti-inflammatory drugs, or biologic therapies
+• Medications, such as oral anti-inflammatory drugs, biologic therapies or rarely antibiotics

 • Dietary changes to avoid symptom flare-ups